shikha-16/Data-Analysis/README.md

-# Data-Analysis
+# Data-Analysis using Python
-Learn how to analyze data using Python.
-This course will take you from the basics of Python to exploring many different types of data.
-You will learn how to prepare data for analysis, perform simple statistical analysis, create meaningful data visualizations, predict future trends from data, and more!
+Through this course, I learned how to clean, visualize and summarize data using Pandas.
+Using Scikit-learn, I developed Data Pipelines, constructed Machine learning models for Regression and evaluated these models.